Academics

 Professors: Bruno Aguilera Barchet, María Pilar Trinidad, Angelines Cano Linares, Yolanda Dutrey Guantes, and others

-Course Description: This course provides students a general introduction to European Union law.
+Course Description: The goal of this course is to give students a general introduction to European Union law.
 The course starts with the history of European integration, giving students the opportunity to compare U.S. history and the history of the EU.
 The course then tackles EU values such as human rights, freedom, and democracy.
 Next, business aspects of the EU are considered from a practical point of view.
 Finally, the course will cover international dispute resolution issues in the context of the EU.
 For example, students will learn which European country's courts have jurisdiction to hear a case, what law that court will apply, what remedies the court may award, and how a judgment given in one country may be enforced in another.
 The course will include a site visit to a Spanish law firm as well as to the European Association of Arbitration.

 Credit hours: 2